 Return of retained Documents

-The Registrar or the Registrar’s delegate must as soon as reasonably practicable return the Document to the Subscriber, if the Registrar or the Registrar’s delegate is satisfied that its continued retention is no longer necessary.
+The Registrar or the Registrar’s delegate must as soon as reasonably practicable return an original Document retained under paragraph 2.1 to the Subscriber, if the Registrar or the Registrar’s delegate is satisfied that its continued retention is no longer necessary.

-The Registrar or the Registrar’s delegate is not bound to return a Document where the Document has been provided to any police authority or anyone else entitled to the Document pursuant to any law or court order.
+The Registrar or the Registrar’s delegate is not bound to return any Document where the Document has been provided to any police authority or anyone else entitled to the Document pursuant to any law or court order.

 Access to retained Documents